AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/beginning-course/finding-the-right-component.md

 ## Discovering New Components

-As we continue to develop our cheese bike site, we won’t always know the name of the ABC component we want to add to implement some desired new feature.
-The ABC community has produced a large collection of components that handle many different types of functionality: ads and analytics, dynamic content, layout, media, presentation, and social.
-It’s typical when developing an ABC site to be given a set of requirements for a new feature, and then to search through the lists of ABC components in search of a component that fulfills those requirements.
+As we continue to develop our cheese bike site, we won’t always know the name of the AMP component we want to add to implement some desired new feature.
+The AMP community has produced a large collection of components that handle many different types of functionality: ads and analytics, dynamic content, layout, media, presentation, and social.
+It’s typical when developing an AMP site to be given a set of requirements for a new feature, and then to search through the lists of AMP components in search of a component that fulfills those requirements.

-The first way to discover new ABC components is to use your favorite search engine or the search functionality on the ABC project [site](https://amp.dev/).
+The first way to discover new AMP components is to use your favorite search engine or the search functionality on the AMP project [site](https://amp.dev/).
 This is an effective way to go directly to the documentation for a component that you already know by name.
 Additionally, you can search for descriptions of components you’re interested in to find results.
 Searching “YouTube videos,” for example, will bring up `<amp-youtube>` as the first result.
 Similarly, searching “collapsible content” will bring up the `<amp-accordion>` component as the first result.

-Another way to find components is to use the [ABC Components Reference](../../../documentation/components/index.html) page.
-It contains a list of the components supported by ABC.
+Another way to find components is to use the [AMP Components Reference](../../../documentation/components/index.html) page.
+It contains a list of the components supported by AMP.
 Each component entry includes the name of the component and a short description of what functionality the component provides.
 We can access the documentation for a component by clicking on its name.
 As we learned earlier, the documentation will go even deeper into the behavior of the component.
 Based on these bits of information, we should be able to determine whether the component will fulfill our needs or whether we need to search for a different component.
 In a future training, we will discuss what to do if no single component meets all of our requirements.

-{{ image('/static/img/courses/beginner/image3.png', 512, 271, caption='The ABC Component Reference page.') }}
+{{ image('/static/img/courses/beginner/image3.png', 512, 271, caption='The AMP Component Reference page.') }}

 Finally, we might still have questions about how the component would act on our site, or we may be unclear about how to use the component in more complex ways.
-The [ABC By Example](../../../documentation/examples/index.html) section on amp.dev has pages showcasing many ABC components, showing a variety of ways to configure those components to meet common use cases in modern websites.
-Usually, you can get to the corresponding ABC By Example page for a component directly from its documentation.
+The [AMP By Example](../../../documentation/examples/index.html) section on amp.dev has pages showcasing many AMP components, showing a variety of ways to configure those components to meet common use cases in modern websites.
+Usually, you can get to the corresponding AMP By Example page for a component directly from its documentation.

-{{ image('/static/img/courses/beginner/image7.png', 512, 350, caption='ABC By Example page for the <amp‑carousel> component.') }}
+{{ image('/static/img/courses/beginner/image7.png', 512, 350, caption='AMP By Example page for the <amp‑carousel> component.') }}

 ## Exercise 6: Adding Social Sharing Links

 Social media links are common in modern web pages.
-ABC provides us with ready-made link buttons that allow users to share your page on their social media with a single click, thereby helping you grow your user engagement.
+AMP provides us with ready-made link buttons that allow users to share your page on their social media with a single click, thereby helping you grow your user engagement.

-Using the ABC documentation, add buttons below the `<amp-youtube>` component that let the user **share** our page with a single click.
-However, you will need to navigate and search within the [ABC Components Reference](../../../documentation/components/index.html) to find the relevant ABC component. (**Hint**: The title of this section should help you find what you’re looking for.)
+Using the AMP documentation, add buttons below the `<amp-youtube>` component that let the user **share** our page with a single click.
+However, you will need to navigate and search within the [AMP Components Reference](../../../documentation/components/index.html) to find the relevant AMP component. (**Hint**: The title of this section should help you find what you’re looking for.)

 Once you have located the correct component, click the name of the component to access its documentation.
 Use that documentation to add components that: